How to Train for a 5K (Even If You Can’t Run a Mile...Yet)

-Lace up your shoes: A record 42 million people lace up their sneakers at least six days a year in the U.S.—a 70 percent increase in the last decade according to the National Sporting Goods Association.
+Lace up your shoes: A record 42 million people slip on their running kicks at least six days a year in the U.S.—a 70-percent increase in the last decade according to the National Sporting Goods Association.
 Another 19.5 million run 25 to 109 days per year, while 10 million hit the pavement 110 days or more.
-Want to be one of them?
-It’s easier than you think.

 This beginner's guide to running, designed by USA Track & Field certified coach Jason Fitzgerald of Strength Running, will take you from total newbie to tackling 3.1 miles at a time in a mere six weeks.
-It's the perfect preparation for your first 5K or to get you started on the road to regular running.
+It's the perfect way to train for your first 5K or to get you started on the road to regular running.

-Finally, you'll learn to perform "strides"—short bursts of speed from jogging to sprinting to jogging again, all in the course of 20 to 30 seconds.
+Do strides: Finally, you'll learn to perform "strides"—short bursts of speed from jogging to sprinting to jogging again, all in the course of 20 to 30 seconds.
 When doing your weekly strides, walk or rest for 45 to 90 seconds between each one.
 Do them after your mid-week base run.

 Click here for a larger, printable version of the complete training plan.
 (When printing, be sure to use landscape layout for best resolution.)